Retiring in New Hampshire: a complete guide

 Summary

-• However, its higher cost of living and cold winters are some of the state's drawbacks.
+Its scenic environment and cultural scene make New Hampshire a popular retirement destination.
+However, its higher cost of living and cold winters are some of the state's drawbacks.

-Retiring in New Hampshire - The pros and cons
+Retiring in New Hampshire - the pros and cons

 When choosing where you'll spend your retirement, it's important to weigh up the advantages and disadvantages of your chosen location.